souravsaha/algorithms/README.md

 # algorithms
-This repository contains several algorithmic problems/ puzzles taught in `design and analysis of algorithm` course.
+This repository contains several algorithmic problems/ puzzles taught in `Design and Analysis of Algorithm` course.